sonoUnoTeam/sonoUno-desktop/paper/paper.md

 # Cases of use

 In addition to tests inside the research team, sonoUno has been used by other research groups with their own datasets.
+Some examples are detailed below.

 The work of Carlos Morales Socorro with variables star, in CEP Las Palmas, Spain, where a training program using sonification was conducted, and a blind student could discover a variable star for the first time in history\footnote{\url{https://astronomiayeducacion.org/taller-2-de-sonificacion-descubriendo-el-universo/}}.